 Only upon enrollment in the Graduate School of Arts & Sciences (GSAS) can a BA/MA student receive transfer credit for up to three courses (9-12 credits) and up to 0.50 RU for graduate courses (4000-level and above) taken in excess of the 124-credit requirement for the Columbia or Barnard bachelor’s degree (i.e., courses that did not count toward the undergraduate major, concentration, or general education requirements).

 Applicants interested in the BA/MA option should apply at least two months prior to the semester in which they intend to begin taking courses that will count towards the MA.
 The GRE is optional but not required to apply.
 For application instructions and details visit our Application Procedures.
-The application deadline for 2021 is November 16, 2020.
+The application deadline for 2021 is now closed.

 Director, Data Science 2U